watchout-tw/chameleon-2/README.md

 ## API

-**Authorization**: For all of API below, you need to add 'watchout-auth' to http headers.
+**Authorization**: For all of API of "Album" and "Image", you need to add access token named 'watchout-auth' to http headers. **The token determines whose album or image be operated.**

 Example:
 ```json=